harshagw/openCV/README.md

 # Open CV Projects

-I was always interested on OPENCV.
-So I learnt the basics and build a color detecton using it.
+I was always interested in OPENCV.
+So I learnt the basics and build a color detecton app using it.

 ### image_basics.py